-or: If the shrub is too big take samples of bark from just above soil level or a few pieces of roots (about the thickness of a finger) from near the stem, as this is usually where the fungus is found.
+or: If the shrub is too big take samples of bark from just above soil level or a few pieces of roots (about the thickness of a finger) where they join the base of the plant stem / trunk, as this is usually where the fungus is found.

-It is important not only to bring in the correct type of sample but also to keep it fresh, so put the sample in a polythene bag.
+It is important not only to bring in the correct type of sample but also to keep it fresh, so put the sample in a polythene bag and bring it to the lab on the same day or refrigerate before bringing it in within 2-3 days of sampling.